pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 Inspired by this [question](https://www.reddit.com/r/cemu/comments/1i4s8os/comment/mbz0jo7/), this writeup assumes you're running Cemu on your Desktop PC, with your Steam Deck acting as a GamePad for it.
 It should work for any Cemu host that can support Apollo.

+# What's Supported?
+- GamePad Audio on the Steam Deck, and TV Audio on the host.
+- GamePad touch screen.
+- Motion Controls.

+# What's not supported
+- GamePad camera.
+The Deck doesn't have a built-in camera, and even if it did, it doesn't look like Cemu supports GamePad camera input yet anyway.
+- Microphone.
+Moonlight currently doesn't have microphone passthrough.
+You'll have to use your hosts' mic instead.

 ## Host Requirements:
 - [Apollo](https://github.com/ClassicOldSong/Apollo), a fork of Sunshine, is the easiest way to set up a virtual second monitor for game streaming for your host.
 The virtual display allows us to use a dedicated full screen display for the game pad.
 If you already have a second physical monitor, or have some sort of virtual display solution already set up, you may use Sunshine, or whatever streaming solution you prefer.